-"We need to remain vigilant to prevent mosquito bites that cause West Nile Virus infection.
-As people are getting outside more, remember the four Ds: DEET, Dress, Drain, and Dusk to Dawn", said Dr. Philip Huang, Director of DCHHS.
+"Mosquito activity is still high, and we need to continue to protect ourselves from mosquito bites that cause West Nile Infection.
+It's starting to get cooler, and I'm hoping the mosquito activity slows down soon.
+Follow the four Ds to avoid mosquito bites: DEET, Dress, Drain, and Dusk to Dawn," said Dr. Philip Huang, Director of DCHHS.